-We own three active cokemaking facilities, including one coke plant located within our Burns Harbor facility.
-These facilities currently provide approximately half of the coke requirements for our steelmaking operations and have an annual rated capacity of 2.6 million net tons.
+We own five active cokemaking facilities, three of which are located within our Burns Harbor, Lake Erie and Hamilton facilities.
+These facilities currently provide more than half of the coke requirements for our steelmaking operations and have an annual rated capacity of 4.0 million net tons.
 Additionally, we have coke supply agreements with suppliers that provide our remaining requirements.
 Our purchases of coke are made under annual or multi-year agreements with periodic price adjustments.